wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 ## Service Studio IDE

 1. The <a target="_blank" href="https://www.outsystems.com/Portal/Trial_Portal">304 MB download</a> for macOS is not available via HomeBrew.
-So you'll have to manually drag the 755 MB ServiceStudio.app into your /Applications folder.
+So you'll have to manually download, invoke, and drag the 755 MB ServiceStudio.app into your /Applications folder.

-    * <a target="_blank" href="https://learn.outsystems.com/training/journeys/web-developer-662/service-studio-overview/o11/2347">VIDEO</a> Service Studio Overview
+    <a target="_blank" href="https://learn.outsystems.com/training/journeys/web-developer-662/service-studio-overview/o11/2347">VIDEO</a> REMEMBER: Dismiss the downloader in Finder.
-    <br /><br />

     TODO: A Selenium script to open the IDE and click on the "Sign In" button?